-The European Business Master study course has set itself the goal of producing highly qualified managers to fill international management positions.
+The Master programme in European Business has set itself the goal of producing highly qualified managers to fill international management positions.
 Students will acquire comprehensive knowledge and an in-depth understanding of the commercial, political, legal and sociocultural framework in both a European and an international context.
-The study programme which can be taken entirely in English language builds on a successfully completed first degree course, and is aimed specifically at foreign students.
+The study programme which can be studied entirely in English builds on a successfully completed first degree programme in business studies, and is aimed specifically at foreign students.

-- Semester 1 at the Ostbayerische Technische Hochschule Regensburg: Advanced studies in all areas of business administration, with an international context and a focus on digitalization
+- Semester 1: Advanced studies in central areas of business administration, with an international context and a focus on digitalization

-The European Business Master course is aimed at students who have already completed a demanding first degree course in the field of international business studies and who have gained comprehensive international and practical experience during internships or even in their first actual paid employment.
+The Master programme in European Business is aimed at students who have already completed a demanding first degree programme in the field of international business studies and who have gained comprehensive international and practical experience during internships or even in their first actual paid employment.

-· Adequate foreign internship.
-Applicants will have completed an internship semester in a non-German speaking country (or a country different from the one in which they studied their first degree if that was not Germany) as part of the first degree course or spent a comparable and continuous period of time working in a non-German speaking country.
+- b) an internship semester in a non-German speaking country (or a country different from the one in which they studied their first degree if that was not Germany) as part of the first degree course or a comparable and continuous period of time working in a non-German speaking country

-· Adequate proficiency in English.
-Applicants will either have completed a first degree course that was held mainly in English, or they will have acquired adequate foreign experience or have adequate subject-related practical knowledge (a foreign internship in English).
+- Adequate proficiency in English.
+Applicants will either have completed a first degree programme that was held mainly in English, or they will have acquired adequate foreign experience or have adequate subject-related practical knowledge (a foreign internship in English).
 Alternatively, applicants will provide proof of English proficiency at level C1 of the Common European Framework of Reference for Languages.

-To be eligible to take part in the aptitude process applicants must submit their applications in the required format and by the specified time.
+To be eligible to take part in the aptitude process, applicants must have submitted their applications in the required format and by the specified time.

-An applicant’s aptitude for the particular course is demonstrated by their successful presentation of a written essay.
+An applicant’s aptitude for the particular programme is demonstrated by their successful presentation of a written essay.
 Three topics form the subject of the essay:

 Points will be awarded based on the results of the essay and the final grade of the applicant’s first degree.
 A total of 100 points is possible.
 Applicants must gain at least 65 points to pass the aptitude test.

-· For the essay applicants could gain a maximum of 70 points:
+For the essay applicants can gain a maximum of 70 points:

-· For the final grade of the first degree applicants could gain a maximum of 30 Points:
+For the final grade of the first degree applicants can gain a maximum of 30 points:

 - 0 points for a grade 4.0